Harika-SVL/Terraform/notes.md

 ![Alt text](shots/2.PNG)
 ![Alt text](shots/3.PNG)

-* We use InfraProvisioing tools where we express our desired state about `Infrastructure as code`
+* We use InfraProvisioing tools where we express our desired state about `Infrastructure as code ( IaC )`
 * _**Terraform**_ : Can create infra in almost all the virtual environments
 * _**ARM Templates**_ : Can create infra in Azure
 * _**CloudFormation**_ : Can create infra in AWS